rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

 | After Sales Support | ++ | + | + | - | - | <b> ` - ` </b> |
 | Product Discussion | + | - | - | - | + | <b> ` + ` </b> |

+Our site is aimed at serving only SFSU users, using email verification.
+None of our competitors utilize email verification to ensure both the buyer and seller are from SFSU.
+Facebook Groups is the only competitor that provides an intuitive way for the buyer and seller to communicate directly, and we aim to provide an equally intuitive way.
+Majority of our competitors, such as Amazon & eBay charge fees to the seller, whereas we will not charge any fees.
+This helps the seller in two ways: they either get more money, or they can charge a lower price which benefits the buyer.
+The payment is done in person, which reduces chances of payment fraud, and also means our site will have less steps to complete a transaction.
+We will help buyers and sellers meet in person by suggesting ideal pick up locations, utilising our experience as SFSU students.

 ## 7. High Level Architecture